Claremont (country house): Royal residence

 Queen Victoria was a frequent visitor to Claremont—both as a child and later as an adult—when Leopold, her doting uncle, lent her the house.
-She, in turn, lent the house to the exiled French King and Queen, Louis-Philippe and Marie-Amelie (the parents-in-law of Leopold I of Belgium), after the Revolutions of 1848.
+She, in turn, lent the house to the exiled French King and Queen, Louis-Philippe I and Maria Amalia (the parents-in-law of Leopold I of Belgium), after the Revolutions of 1848.
 The exiled King died at Claremont in 1850.

 In 1857, Offenbach and his Bouffes company performed three of his opéras bouffes there for Marie Amelie and her sons during an eight-week tour of England.

 In 1870, Queen Victoria commissioned Francis John Williamson to sculpt a marble memorial to Charlotte and Leopold which was erected inside the house.
 (The memorial was subsequently moved to St George's Church, Esher.)

 Victoria bought Claremont for her fourth, and youngest, son Prince Leopold, Duke of Albany, when he married Princess Helena of Waldeck and Pyrmont in 1882.
 The Duke and Duchess of Albany had two children—Alice and Charles.
 Charles, who had been born at Claremont in 1884, inherited the title and position of Duke of Saxe-Coburg and Gotha upon the death of his uncle, Alfred, Duke of Saxe-Coburg and Gotha, in 1900.
-He moved to the duchy in Germany to fulfill the position, becoming a German citizen, and renouncing his claim in the British succession.
+He moved to the duchy in Germany to take the throne, becoming a German citizen, and renouncing his claim in the British succession.

 Claremont should have passed to Charles upon his mother's death in 1922, but because he served as a German general in the First World War, the British government disallowed the inheritance.
 Claremont was accordingly confiscated and sold by the Public Trustee to shipping magnate Sir William Corry, director of the Cunard Line.
 Two years after Sir William's death, in 1926, it was bought by Eugen Spier, a wealthy German financier.

 In 1930, Claremont stood empty and was marked for demolition when it was bought, together with the Belvedere, the stables, and 30 acre of parkland, by the Governors of a south London school, later renamed Claremont School and, since 1978, has been known as Claremont Fan Court School.

 The National Trust

 The National Trust acquired 50 acre of the Claremont estate in 1949.
 In 1975, with a grant from the Slater Foundation, it set about restoring the eighteenth-century landscape garden.
-Now, the Claremont Landscape Garden displays the successive contributions of the great landscape gardeners who worked on it: Sir John Vanbrugh, Charles Bridgeman, William Kent, and Capability Brown.
+The Claremont Landscape Garden now displays the successive contributions of the great landscape gardeners who worked on it: Sir John Vanbrugh, Charles Bridgeman, William Kent, and Capability Brown.

-In 1996, the school celebrated the National Trust's centenary by opening a feature of the grounds which had not previously been accessible to the garden's visitors: the 281-year-old Belvedere Tower.